Blendify/blender-manual/blender_docs/manual/getting_started/installing/configuration/hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-If you do not have a 3 button mouse, you will need to emulate it by checking the option in the :doc:`User Preferences </preferences/input>`.
+If you do not have a 3 button mouse, you will need to emulate it by checking the option in the :doc:`Preferences </preferences/input>`.

 The following table shows the combinations used: